Wednesday, December 19, 2012

 December 17th, 2012

 When I first became a police officer, it was hard to envision any kind of heartache that a parent was going through when they called me to the scene of their nightmare, especially at a young age.
-Their frantic search for their drug addict son or daughter who is lost somewhere in the mean streets of an underworld.
+Their frantic search for their drug addict son or daughter who is lost somewhere in the mean streets of the underworld.
 A seedy part of life that society has spent generation after generation ignoring.

-But now, I understand a parents plight.
-Because as a society if we still thought the world was flat, I would travel to the edge of the world, knowing I would fall off, until I found my own kids.
+But now, I understand a parent's plight.
+Because, as a society, if we still thought the world was flat, I would travel to the edge of the world, knowing I would fall off until I found my own kids.

-As a young adult; leaving my teens and heading into my twenties I had just gone through the phase of bucking the system and fighting the authority that was my parents.
+As a young adult, leaving my teens and heading into my twenties, I had just gone through the phase of bucking the system and fighting the authority that was my parents.
 I still lacked the maturity to understand what a worried parent goes through when a mom or dad loses their child to death or loss in the mean streets of society.

 "Mom," I say as I place my arm around her, "they will be fine.
 We will find them."

-“Dad,” I say looking into his eyes, “she will always be your little girl.”
+"Dad," I say, looking into his eyes, "she will always be your little girl."

 I want them to find comfort in the fact that I understand what they are going through.
 That I know the pain that is in their heart.
-They should know that I understand the tears of grief coming through their eyes and I feel the pain that has rocked them to their inner core.
+They should know that I understand the tears of grief coming through their eyes, and I feel the pain that has rocked them to their inner core.

 Creative Commons License